Nayann23/LINKEDIN-VIRAL-PROJECT-USING-CV2/readme.md

 # 🖱️ Virtual Mouse & Air Paint using OpenCV + MediaPipe

-This project contains two exciting gesture-based applications using Python, OpenCV, MediaPipe, and PyAutoGUI:
+This project contains two exciting gesture-based applications built using Python, OpenCV, MediaPipe, and PyAutoGUI:

 1. 🎯 **Virtual Mouse**: Control your system mouse using just hand gestures!
 2. 🎨 **CV2 Paint**: Draw in the air using your finger like a digital paintbrush.